 Cuisipro Cherry/Olive Pitter

-The Cuisipro Cherry/Olive Pitter has a similar hand-friendly design, and clocks in a little less expensive than the OXO pitter.
+The Cuisipro Cherry/Olive Pitter has a similar ergonomic, hand-friendly design ,but is a little less expensive than the OXO pitter.

 07 of 09